d3fuse99/holeheEU/README.md

 Standard Holehe contains many obsolete or US-centric modules.
 This edition has been stripped of "bloatware" and upgraded with custom bypass logic for major Russian, Ukrainian, Kazakh, and European platforms.

 ### 🔥 Key Features
-*   **📍 Regional Focus:** Optimized modules for *Wildberries, Ozon, Avito, Allegro, Vinted, Kaspi, Kufar*, and more.
+*   **📍 Regional Focus:** Optimized modules for *Wildberries, Ozon, Avito, Allegro, Vinted, Kaspi, Kufar, Auto.ru*, and more.
 *   **👤 Stealth (Deep) Mode:** Implements request jitter (random delays), connection limits, and mobile header rotation to bypass WAF.
-*   **⚡ Real-time Reporting:** View results instantly as they are processed without waiting.
+*   **⚡ Real-time Reporting:** View results instantly as they are processed without waiting for the entire scan to finish.
 *   **📊 Visual Progress:** Integrated `tqdm` progress bar with live logging.
-*   **🍪 Session Warming:** Pre-fetches cookies to mimic human behavior on high-security targets.
+*   **🍪 Session Warming:** Pre-fetches cookies and CSRF tokens to mimic human behavior on high-security targets.

 ---